 No, the test-optional policy is a temporary policy change to accommodate students during the difficult circumstances created by the global COVID-19 pandemic.
 We recognize that many students could not take standardized tests, and we want to minimize stress and anxiety and ensure students have access to a St. Thomas Aquinas College education.

-Yes, student-athletes can opt to apply to St. Thomas Aquinas College without submitting test scores, the test-optional policy is also approved by the NCAA, athletes will not be required to submit SAT/ACT scores for the 2020-2021 admissions cycle.
+Yes, student-athletes can opt to apply to St. Thomas Aquinas College without submitting test scores, the test-optional policy is also approved by the NCAA, athletes will not be required to submit SAT/ACT scores for the current cycle.

 Home-schooled students can apply for test optional admission but are strongly encouraged to submit standardized test scores to assist us in the holistic review of their application for admission.